chethanakantipudi/PRODIGY_ML_01/README.md

 - `train.csv`: Training data containing features and target variable `SalePrice`.
 - `test.csv`: Test data for which predictions need to be made.
-- `House_Prices_Prediction.ipynb`: Jupyter Notebook with all steps for data preprocessing, EDA, and modeling.
+- `code.ipynb`: Jupyter Notebook with all steps for data preprocessing, EDA, and modeling.
 - `README.md`: This file, providing an overview of the repository.

 ## Requirements